Nachtfeuer/covid19/README.md

  - The **--country** parameter is repeatable; you can generate multiple images per defined country.
 If you specify more than one countr the viewer is disabled for the moment (issue #17 will resolve this soon).
+ - The initial cases is to hide the relative flat line at the beginning.
+   However the totals shown are still for the whole data.
+   I'm using --initial-cases=4 for the images.
+ - When using the viewer each country is shown in a separate tab.

 ## Links